How to Vectorize an Image in Adobe Illustrator

 Here is our image after editing:

-While the top image may appear sharper in some instances, the overall image is preserved.
+While the top image may appear sharper in some instances, the quality of our vectorized image is still pretty impressive.

 Your image has now been ordered into colored shapes fitting the original raster image.
 In order to finish your vector, you’ll need to separate these color groups to edit them.
 To do so, select your traced image and click on the Expand button on the top of the window.

-This will allow you to view the composite shapes which make up your image.
-Your image should now have a blue outline when selected.
-Next, right-click the image and select Ungroup in the following menu.
+This will allow you to view the composite shapes which make up the vector image.
+Each of the shapes is outlined in blue.
+Next, right-click the image and select Ungroup in the menu.
 This will allow you to separate your color shapes into individual parts.

-In your Layers panel, you’ll note your color groups have been separated into layers.
+In your Layers panel, you’ll see that your color groups have been separated into layers.

 After converting a raster image to a vector, you have free range to edit the image.
 Begin by deleting whatever color groups you desire.
 You can select whole color groups by clicking on a shape and heading to Select > Same > Fill Color.
 This will select all groups with the same color as the one selected using your Direct Selection tool (A).